 Check the Air Filter

 Checking the air filter is one of the easiest ways to try and restore the airflow of your A/C unit.
 If you can’t remember the last time you changed your air filter, then you might have a blockage of debris, dirt, and dust particles that are restricting the cool air from traveling to the vents in your home.

-If you are consistent in changing your air filter ever 1-2 months and your A/C is still blowing out warm air, you may need to call a technician to determine the problem.
+If you are consistently changing your air filter every 1-2 months and your A/C is still blowing out warm air, you may need to call a technician to determine the problem.